abhayd-dev/unbundl-project/README.md

-# Unbundl Assessment - CarsDekho Clone
+# Unbundl Assessment - CarsDekho Reference

-This is a dynamic car listing website developed as an assessment for the Junior PHP Developer role.
-The project follows the MVC architecture using Laravel 11 and Bootstrap 5.
+This is a dynamic car listing website developed as an assessment using Laravel 12 and Bootstrap 5.

 ## 🚀 Features
 - **Frontend:** Dynamic Homepage (Banners, Featured Cars, Latest Cars).